digitalocean/csi-digitalocean/README.md

 **Note:**

+Version 1 of the CSI driver supports v1alpha1 Volume Snapshots only.

-Since version 2, the CSI plugin support v1beta1 Volume Snapshots only.
-Support for the v1alpha1 has been dropped.
+Version 2 and 3 of the CSI driver supports v1beta1 Volume Snapshots only.

+Version 4 and later of the CSI driver supports v1 Volume Snapshots, which is backwards compatible to v1beta1.
+However, version 3 renders snapshots unusable that had previously been marked as invalid.
+See the [csi-snapshotter](https://github.com/kubernetes-csi/external-snapshotter) documentation on the validating webhook and v1beta1 to v1 upgrade notes.

 ---